-Auditors must assign an audit priority of 1 to 5 to each licence obligation.48 Appendix 3 explains how to calculate an audit priority.
+Auditors must assign an audit priority of 1 to 5 to each licence obligation.
+48 Appendix 3 explains how to calculate an audit priority.

-Sometimes the auditor may assign an audit priority that differs from the priority calculated based on Appendix 3:
+Sometimes the auditor may assign an audit priority that differs from the priority calculated on the based onis of Appendix 3:

-• Assigning a higher audit priority - If the ERA has identified one or more areas of special focus, auditors should assign an audit priority of 1, 2 or 3, as applicable, to the relevant licence obligations.
+Assigning a higher audit priority - If the ERA has identified one or more areas of special focus, auditors should assign an audit priority of 1, 2 or 3, as applicable, to the relevant licence obligations.
 This ensures the auditor will assess the effectiveness of controls for those obligations.